CenterForOpenScience/Policies-and-Procedures/index.md

 1. **Nonverbal:** Sexually suggestive objects or pictures, graphic commentaries, suggestive or insulting sounds, leering, whistling, obscene gestures.
 1. **Physical:** Unwanted physical contact, including touching, pinching, brushing against the body, or assault.

-Other discriminatory harassment is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her age, race, religion, color, sex, sexual orientation, gender identity, genetic information, veteran status, national origin, ancestry or disability.
+Other discriminatory harassment is defined as verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of their age, race, religion, color, sex, sexual orientation, gender identity, genetic information, veteran status, national origin, ancestry or disability.

 Anyone who believes he or she has been the subject of sexual harassment, or any other type of discrimination, should report all of the facts and circumstances immediately, either to the Senior Human Resources Manager or the Management Team.
 An investigation of all complaints will be undertaken immediately.
 Any employee who has been found to have harassed another individual will be subject to appropriate sanctions, including immediate termination.

+Staff may also utilize the Incident Report form [here](https://docs.google.com/forms/d/e/1FAIpQLSfQiuUsxX8AO_cJDNKIr7FUoh6Ob31AXJj4YXivaql2JX-KdQ/viewform).

 Dismissal Without Cause (At-Will)
 ------------------